Skip to content

 CASP authorisation in Spain — what CNMV expects under MiCA

 CASP authorisation in Spain runs through CNMV — with Banco de España at the table for E-Money Tokens.
-The legal framework sits in the directly-applicable MiCA Regulation overlaid by Spanish implementing law that designates the competent authorities and the transition rules from the prior PSAN registration regime.
-This piece walks through who grants what, what the application file needs to contain, how the prior-registration migration works and what changes on day one of operations.
+The legal framework is the directly-applicable MiCA Regulation, overlaid by Spanish implementing law that designates the competent authorities and sets the transition rules from the prior PSAN registration regime.
+This piece walks through who grants what, what the application file must contain, how the PSAN migration works, and what switches on the day the authorisation lands — with worked examples showing how the services catalogue drives the file.

 • Spanish implementing law — designating CNMV as competent authority for Crypto-Asset Service Providers under Title V MiCA, and Banco de España for matters relating to E-Money Tokens (EMTs) and Asset-Referenced Tokens (ARTs) under Titles III and IV

-• Prior PSAN registration regime at Banco de España — the registration scheme for crypto-asset service providers in force before MiCA, with transitional provisions for migration
+• The prior PSAN registration regime at Banco de España — the pre-MiCA registration scheme for crypto-asset service providers, now subject to transitional provisions

 2. Who grants what